A Product Expansion for Toeplitz Operators on the Fock Space: Introduction

 Bauer \cite[Theorem 16]{Bauer} showed that the series \eqref{product_expansion} converges to a bounded Toeplitz operator in case $f$ and $g$ are in the range of the heat transform.
 The heat transform (often also called Berezin transform \cite{Berezin2}) $f^{(t)}$ of a function $f \in L^{\infty}(\C^n)$ is defined as

 Even though this formula of Bauer is an impressive result, all the above results for $k \geq 1$ are a little bit unsatisfactory as there is always the need of a ridiculous amount of derivatives, where the expression \eqref{asymptotic_expansion} only needs $k$ derivatives to make sense syntactically.
 For instance, in case $n = 1$ Borthwick \cite{Borthwick} needs 10 bounded derivatives, where the formula itself only involves one single derivative.
 This is exactly the motivation for this paper.
-We give a quick and elementary proof that at most $2k$ bounded derivatives are needed for \eqref{asymptotic_expansion}.
-The set of functions which are $2k$-times continuously differentiable and for which all partial derivatives up to order $2k$ are bounded will be denoted by $C^{2k}_b(\C^n)$.
+We give a quick and elementary proof that at most $2k$ bounded uniformly continuous derivatives are needed for \eqref{asymptotic_expansion}.
+The set of functions which are $2k$-times continuously differentiable and for which all partial derivatives up to order $2k$ are bounded and uniformly continuous will be denoted by $C^{2k}_{buc}(\C^n)$.
+For $k = 0$, these are just the bounded uniformly continuous functions.

-\begin{mthm} Let $k \geq 1$ and $f,g \in C^{2k}_b(\C^n)$.
+\begin{mthm} Let $k \geq 0$ and $f,g \in C^{2k}_{buc}(\C^n)$.
 Then the following product expansion holds:

 in the operator norm sense as $t \to 0$. \end{mthm}

 As the Poisson bracket in complex coordinates is given by $\{f,g\} = i\sum\limits_{j = 1}^n \partial_j f \bar{\partial}_j g - \bar{\partial}_j f \partial_j g$, this implies the following corollary, which directly improves the result of Borthwick \cite[Theorem 4.5]{Borthwick}: